POSITION TITLE: Team Lead, Peer Health Educator

 - Ensure that tracking forms, metrics and other important documents are correctly completed and submitted after every health interaction or workshop

-- Support the Engagement Leads with managing resources for external locations of services (e.g. wellness hub or community clinic) and ensure resources are accurate, up-to-date and integrated with outreach efforts
+- Support the Engagement Lead with managing resources for external locations of services (e.g. library) and ensure resources are accurate, up-to-date and integrated with outreach efforts

 Leadership & Delegation:

-- Delegate assignments, projects and various tasks to peers based on strengths and areas of growth in consultation with the Engagement Leads
+- Delegate assignments, projects and various tasks to peers based on strengths and areas of growth in consultation with the Engagement Lead

 - Create synergy and improvements in functioning between community outreach efforts, and giving presentation feedback through ongoing assessment and dialog between teams